 Like many issues in beekeeping, people tend to have strong feelings about queen excluders, either loving them or hating them.
 For many years I always used an excluder.
 Then I went for a long period when I never used one.
 Now I use them selectively, if and when they will help solve a problem.

 I have used them for some of the reasons mentioned above, including holding a swarm in a new box for a few days.
 I also use them for the base of my no-cook candy boards, not to exclude the queen but to support the candy and still allow the workers to get it.
 I’ve used them to support baggie feeders for the same reason.
 And right now, I’m using them in my double-queen hive to keep the queens separate from each other while the workers mingle in the honey supers.

-On the other hand, I often do not use excluders above the brood box when I’m using section honey supers because I find that queens are reluctant to lay in square or round sections.
+On the other hand, I often do not use excluders above the brood box when I’m using section honey supers.
+I find that queens are reluctant to lay in square or round sections, so they don’t.
 Bear in mind, I said reluctant, not completely opposed.
 I’ve had some sections ruined by brood, so it’s a gamble.

 Queen excluders are not honey excluders